-White House deputy press secretary resigns amid fallout from contentious phone call with reporter
+Deputy White House press secretary resigns amid fallout from contentious phone call with reporter

 The missive prompted several conversations between Politico editors and senior Biden advisers, this person and another person familiar with discussions added.
 Ducklo was reprimanded and apologized to Palmeri in a brief note the day after their phone call.
 Other White House officials also apologized to other editors at Politico, these people said.

-Yet it was only after the details of the off the record call became public on Friday that Ducklo received a harsher punishment — a one-week suspension without pay.
+Yet it was only after the details of the off-the-record call became public on Friday that Ducklo received a harsher punishment — a one-week suspension without pay.

 The White House handled the incident privately to respect the off-the-record nature of the call, two senior administration officials said.
 Psaki defended the White House approach Friday, saying they initially engaged with Politico in “a private manner,” which was “what we felt was appropriate at the time.”

-As the the White House Friday scrambled to contain the fallout, former Trump staffers and allies were quick to offer chortling indignation on social media.
+As the White House scrambled on Friday to contain the fallout, former Trump staffers and allies were quick to offer chortling indignation on social media.
 “Far from being fired on the spot,” wrote former Trump staffer Kelly Sadler in the Washington Times, referring to Biden’s promise.

 Several women’s groups, too, weighed in with criticism.
 “This sort of aggressive behavior is a prime example of toxic masculinity, which has no place in any workplace, let alone the White House,” said Christian F. Nunes, president of the National Organization for Women, in a statement to The Post.